Marjorie Liu

-Early life
+Early life and education

-Marjorie M. Liu was born in Philadelphia, and grew up in Seattle, Washington.
+Liu was born in Philadelphia, and grew up in Seattle, Washington.
 Her father is Taiwanese, while her mother is an American of French, Scottish and Irish descent.
 She developed an early love of reading, from books such as Laura Ingalls Wilder's Little House on the Prairie books, and the works of Robert Louis Stevenson, Joseph Campbell, Charles de Lint and Jorge Luis Borges.

-Liu majored in East Asian Languages and Cultures and minored in Biomedical Ethics at Lawrence University in Appleton, Wisconsin.
-During her undergraduate years, she practiced her web design skills by designing a fan site called The Wolverine and Jubilee page, after her discovery of numerous X-Men fan sites that she admired.
+Liu graduated from Lawrence University with a bachelor's degree in East Asian studies and biomedical ethics in 2000.
+As an undergraduate, she designed a fan site called The Wolverine and Jubilee page, after her discovery of numerous X-Men fan sites that she admired.
 Although she had never read comic books as a child, she was familiar with the X-Men through the animated TV series and via fan fiction.
 She first purchased X-Men and Wolverine comics for reference for her fanfic from Powerhouse Comics in Appleton, Wisconsin.
 Writing fanfic helped her improve her storytelling skills.

-After graduating, she attended law school at the University of Wisconsin, as she was impressed with their East Asian legal center, and the presence of top U.S. experts in Biotech Law on the University's faculty.
-She found an internship in Beijing working at the Foreign Agriculture Service at the U.S. Embassy, which at the time, was dealing with the Chinese government's new rules regarding the import of genetically modified food.
+After graduating, she attended the University of Wisconsin Law School.
+As a law student, she interned in Beijing working at the Foreign Agriculture Service at the U.S. Embassy, which at the time, was dealing with the Chinese government's new rules regarding the import of genetically modified food.
 She graduated in May 2003, and was soon admitted to the bar.